-In 2010, Aquaculture contributed a GVA of € 130 million and the annual turnover of the sector met an increase of 11,9% during the year 2010-2011.
-The edible aquaculture production reached 253,800 tonnes in 2010, dominated by far by mussels production, mostly concentrated in the North Western region of Galicia.
+In 2010, Aquaculture contributed a GVA of $\in$ 130 m and the annual turnover of the sector met an increase of 11,9% during the year 2010-2011.
+In the course of 2011, Aquaculture reached a sales value of $\in$ 457.3 m and the annual production of the sector met an increase of 7.8%.
+The edible aquaculture production reached 271 963 tonnes in 2011, dominated by far by mussels production(212 556t), mostly concentrated in the North Western region of Galicia.
 It is estimated that around 75% of aquaculture production comes form shellfish although the value of this big production is just 23% of the total production.
-Finfish represents 24% of aquaculture production but represents 71% in sales value. ).
-As stated above (see description on fishing for human and animal consumption) fish exports including aquaculture and processing of fish amounted to € 2.7m (2012).
-Imports amounted to €4.5m which constituted a negative trade balance of €1.7m.
+Finfish represents 24% of aquaculture production but represents 71% in sales value.).
+As stated above (see description on fishing for human and animal consumption) fish exports including aquaculture and processing of fish amounted to $\in$ 2.7 m (2012).
+Imports amounted to $\in$ 4.5 m which constituted a negative trade balance of $\in$ 1.7 m.

-Structurally, the sector is composed of 4,985 farm owners; (data for 2010) most of the firms belonging to individuals rather than legal entities, especially in the extensive and semi-extensive aquaculture like mussel in rafts, or clams in inter tidal areas.
+Structurally, the sector is composed of 4 985 farm owners; (data for 2010) most of the firms belonging to individuals rather than legal entities, especially in the extensive and semi-extensive aquaculture like mussel in rafts, or clams in inter tidal areas.
 Hence, the number of small companies and independents is rather high, with the number of companies employing more than 10 staff is increasing due to a trend of consolidation, albeit at a low level of employees.
+In 2011, around 27 180 persons were employed in the sector.